Jerome Reed

 Biography

-His students have won many competitions, including first place in Tennessee Music Teachers Association competitions, the first Nashville International Piano Competition, the Tennessee Tech Young Artist Competition, and Clavierfest at MTSU.
+Jerome Reed, the Patricia and Rodes Hart Professor of Piano at Lipscomb University, is a master pedagogue who is an inaugural member of Steinway & Sons Teacher Hall of Fame.
+His students have won many competitions, including first place in the Nashville International Piano Competition, Tennessee Music Teachers Association competitions, and numerous other auditions.
 His student piano trio placed third at the Music Teachers National Association Competition in New York in 2012.
 He has served on the faculty of the InterHarmony Music Festival in Italy and the East/West International Piano Festival in China.
 He is also chair of the music division of the Tennessee Governor’s School for the Arts.
+He is a frequent adjudicator at local, state, and national competitions.